mach-composer/mach-composer-cli/docs/src/roadmap.md

 ## TODOs
-- Improve componentn versioning itself; it is now based on a commit hash.
+- Improve component versioning itself; it is now based on a commit hash.
 This makes it unclear if a change means a down- or upgrade
 - Output a `terraform plan` summary so that changes can be reviewed.
   For example; if a minor change results in the removal of several resources, the developer knows something is wrong and can cancel the deployment.
   At this moment there is no safe-guard for this.